reidy-p/strava-stats/README.md

+This project is still under active development.

 [Strava](https://www.strava.com) is a popular social network where runners and cyclists can upload and compare data from their activities.
-However, athletic performance can be significantly affected by weather conditions such as temperature, wind, and humidity and this data is typically not available on Strava.
-This project allows a user to download their own running data from Strava's API and to combine it with weather data from the [DarkSky API](https://www.darksky.net/dev/) to adjust for weather conditions.
+This project allows a user to download their own running data from Strava's API and to calculate and view additional statistics.

-This project is still under active development.

 Features
 ---
+* Calculate adjusted running paces that take account of temperature and humidity using historical weather data from the [DarkSky API](https://darksky.net/dev)
+* Calculate VDOT based on race performances and view estimates of equivalent race results
+* Detect anomalous activities

 Usage
 ---